September 25, 2015 - Marshall Coyle

 There are no mattresses where “one size fits all” no more than one pair of slacks fits all.
 Mattresses with softer surfaces tend to be liked the best, but not when the soft comfort layer is on top of a too-soft unsupportive foam core.
 Only innerspring is capable of providing good quality comfortable support.
 Mattresses without an innerspring core can only be comfortable cushions, and better than sleeping on a bare floor, but without springs can not give you the complete comfort of a mattress with good support under comfortable padding.
+You don’t see automobiles with foam springs because foam isn’t suitable.
+You do see a lot of mattresses with only foam in the construction and the RSA tells you that that one of the foam layers is for support, just like a spring.
+He/she is not being truthful.
 If you want my opinion about a mattress described as being comfortable for everyone, just ask for it when you submit a survey.
 Absent my having the information you provide in your survey, I would have to give half-answers or none at all.
 The simplest, quickest, and most efficient way for you to get answers about mattresses or sleep is to use as many words as you need in the comments section when you fill out your survey.
 There are no word limits on the survey.

 If you are a Consumer Reports subscriber you can look up current and past mattress test results on the Internet for a large number of mattress brands.
 If you are not a subscriber you can read the current Consumer Reports test results here: https://goo.gl/n02Byx .
 CR gives test results covering results for things like relative suitability and support for six different body types, durability, firmness, and something they call “stabilization”.
 I seriously question some of their methodology, but I tend to question everything all the time.
 “In the land of the blind, the one-eyed man is king” and Consumer Reports is the only legitimate organization that even makes an effort.
 They do a much better job on car and appliance testing where actual numbers can mean something, not at all like a mattress.
 I wouldn’t buy almost anything for my home without checking CR.
 If your “virtual shopping” turns up a CR rated mattress, as often happens, I will attach the ratings to your report if I remember.
 You can trust that those with higher number ratings are superior to the others.